-In Table 19, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
-An asterisk (\) indicates the event that contains the same Reference ID as the request.
-For more information, refer to the Genesys 7 Events and Models Reference Manual.
+In Table 13, when a set of events is sent in response to a single request, the events are listed in an arbitrary order.
+An asterisk () indicates the event that contains the same Reference ID as the request.
+For more information, refer to the Genesys 7 Events and Models Reference Manual and Voice Platform SDK 7.6 .NET (or Java) API Reference for complete information on the T-Server events, call models, and requests.

-Table 19 reflects only that switch functionality used by Genesys software and might not include the complete set of events offered by the switch.
+Table 13 reflects that switch functionality used by Genesys software only and might not include the complete set of events offered by the switch.

-Certain requests in Table 19 are reserved for internal use and are listed here merely for completeness of information.
+Certain requests listed in Table 13 are reserved for internal use and are listed here merely for completeness of information.